inouiw/capacitor-native-google-one-tap-signin/README.md

 ```

 # Design decisions
-Promises will not be rejected for anticipated unsuccessful control flow.
-For example, if the one tap auto-login does not succeed because there is no session then this is not exceptional but expected in many cases.
-Rejecting the promise would mean the caller would have to catch an exception when calling `await xy` and then run follow-up code in the catch block.
+API methods return an Option with a `isSuccess` property to specify if the operation could complete successfully.
+For some operations like `tryAutoSignIn` not successful can mean that the user is not currently logged into her google account.
+So not successful is not an exceptional case but an expected result.
+To avoid that the caller needs to check `isSuccess` *and* handle exceptions, all methods will never throw an exception.

 Instead of creating one signIn method with many parameters that are only used in some cases (=unclear dependencies), there are two methods with different parameters and different return types.